 David P. Storch is named Chairman and CEO of AAR CORP.

-AAR acquires Brown International, a Huntsville, Alabama, defense contractor adding communications integration capabilities.
+AAR acquires Brown International, a Huntsville, Alabama, defense contractor adding communications integration capabilities and renames it AAR Integrated Technologies (InTech).

 AAR opens a new 188,000 square-foot aircraft maintenance facility in Duluth, Minnesota.